rootcanopy/Book-Reviews/README.md

 >
 > As a user I want to be able to make a profile.
 >
-> As a user I want to be able to view all books available on the open market.
+> As a user I want to be able to save my reviews to my profile
 >
+> As a user I want to be able to view books reviewed by other people
+>
-> As a user I want to be able to save a link to the book, I'm interested in reading
+> As a user I want to be able to save my review and others

-what are the users of your project looking for

 ## **Features**

-1. Features embedded in the project

-2. Existing features
+1. Register and Login - I really enjoyed building the profile

+2. The add review form

 3. Features left to implement

 ## **Technolgoies Used**

 Flask
+Flask Sessions
+werkzeug.security
+My Linux terminal, this time I only used the terminal to manage my project tree.
 MongoDB
+MONGODB GUI
 Bootstrap
-PipEnv - dont forget lockfile
+Virtualenv
+GitHub
+StackOverflow
 YouTube
 VsCode <3
+DevTools - especially the responsive clicker.
 & ATOM

 ## **Testing**

-first test after setting up the backend failed - square brackets instead of round on MONGO_URI
+First test after setting up I didnt connect to MONGO - square brackets instead of round on MONGO_URI

-registration form not rendering on the page.
+I used dummy data posts to check functionality.

+Registration form wasn't rendering to the page - it was the way my route was set.

+During development of my first MS3 I encountered quite a few errors, more than I can count actually.
+Mainly with globally installed files packages that were effecting my project workspace.
+I ended up having to restart the project 3 times over the last 2 weeks.
+The issue was down to me messing with other packages in a different workspace and not being aware of installing python packages globally and the effects it can have on the system. - I ended up wasting alot of time instead of just switching to gitpod and not practicing what I already kind of knew about Virtualenvs.
+And this is why my final project is now late for submission and just overrall rushed.

-I swapped over to ATOM on my machine to try debug the books.py file but no joy
+I swapped over to ATOM on my machine numerous times to try debug everything but still had the same issues.

-During development I've encountered quite a few errors, namely with Jinja down to my own syntax.

-some modules not found because of venv
+Some modules not found because of venv.

-i used dummy data posts to check functionality

-Failed to push to Heroku

-source /home/dave/python-enviro/bin/activate

-source env/bin/activate

-python-3.6 -m venv env

-flashed messages not flashing
+The login page is tested throughout my tests as a number of my test operations require a logged in user.

+All the error messages are working fine.

+The registration page and logic are tested.
+I tested for mismatched passwords, duplicate user names, as well as successful registration.

+The index page and reviews page is tested so that they load correctly.
+Some of my routes, reviews/ and my_account seem abit glitchy, sometimes they are speedy loading and other times they throw 404 errors.

 ## **Deployment**